degville/snap-docs/docs/tutorials/install-the-daemon/linux-mint.md

 Hello World!
 ```

 Snap is now installed and ready to go!
-If you’re using a desktop, a great next step is to [install the Snap Store app](https://snapcraft.io/docs/installing-snap-store-app).